tibia-oce/bootstrap/README.md

 ### Finding your Ubuntu IP

-To find the IP address of your new machine, open a terminal in Ubutnu and use:
+To find the IP address of your new machine, open a terminal in Ubuntu and use:
 ```sh
 # To copy from a VM it's often easiest to right click and select copy
 ip addr show ens33 | grep -oP 'inet \K[\d.]+'